Netcracker/KubeMarine/documentation/Installation.md

 **Warning**: For correct network communication, it is important to set the correct MTU value (For example in case `ipip` mode it should be 20 bytes less than MTU NIC size), see more details in [Troubleshooting Guide](Troubleshooting.md#packets-between-nodes-in-different-networks-are-lost).

-**Note**: If the cluster size is more than 50 nodes, it is recommended to enable the Calico Typha daemon and adjust the size of its replicas.
+**Note**: If the cluster size is more than 3 nodes, Calico Typha daemon is enabled by default and number of its replicas is incremented with every 50 nodes.
+This behavior can be overridden with cluster.yaml.

 The plugin configuration supports the following parameters: